Long post alert

 - Using ground almonds to make a coconut cake instead of all purpose or spelt

-It definitely takes a lot of encourage to make the sort of changes which you showcase in cyberspace for all to see.
+It definitely takes a lot of courage to make these sort of changes which you showcase in cyberspace for all to see.

 When I tapped into my niche I knew straight away I would receive mixed comments so I am prepared for it.
 This is the reason why I made this post in the first place to offer more clarity, in one space.

 - Cooking oil - I like to use coconut oil or olive oil for 90% of my recipes.
 Yes I well aware that Caribbean people DON'T use coconut oil to cook with.
-I use it because it has high smoke point.,
+I use it because it has a high smoke point.

 - Pink salt - It's unrefined, contains 85 trace minerals and a more safer alternative to white table salt